Monika-81/wanderlust-p5/README.md

 - Email registration
 - Notification of new posts or comments
 - Change username and delete account
+- Image resizing to optimize performance
+- Image croping when the user uploads an image
 - Option to add more than one image in a post
-- Adding tags to the post that are searchable
+- Adding searchable tags to a post
+- Adding custom decorations to the post's

 [Back to top](#wanderlust)